Bioremediation

 At OGA, we believe that language justice and environmental justice are deeply intertwined.
 From January to March of this year, in partnership with the University of Vermont´s Institute for Agroecology, we collaborated with a groundbreaking course on Bioremediation in Warzones.
-Our trainer was Leila Darwish, a community organizer, permaculturalist, and author of Earth Repair: A Grassroots Guide to Healing Toxic and Damaged Landscapes.
+Our trainer was Leila Darwish, a bioremediation specialist, community organizer, permaculturalist, and author of Earth Repair: A Grassroots Guide to Healing Toxic and Damaged Landscapes.
 The course was designed to bridge the gap between scientific solutions and community action, ensuring that critical knowledge was not locked behind language barriers.
 To achieve this, OGA and Language for Justice sourced a team of around 15 volunteer professionals (among organizers and interpreters) working in French and Arabic, alongside English.

 This article explores the science of bioremediation, the brutal reality of military pollution, and how grassroots education is empowering communities to heal their land.